elestilo/el./Product-CSV-Import-Schema.md

 - Serialised data is not supported.
 - All column headers use 'nice' names, not the actual props/key values.
 - On import, to map products to other products use ROW number?
 Since IDs do not exist.

+## Image handling

+- Images need to be pre-uploaded or available online.
+- URLs are supported and imported into the media library if used.
+- To prevent duplication, imported images should store the source URL in meta.
+- Allow user to define the filename and compare this to the media library filenames to link images to a product.

 ## Basic Props